tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 *'Anytime someone finds a problem with your axioms, you just say "oh, but of course that's not what I meant," and you change the axioms.'* - cool math prof

 ## Intro
 I recently came across the ['Foundations of the Theory of Probability,'](https://archive.org/details/kolmogorov_202112) a 1933 paper by A.N.
 Kolmogorov which outlines the 'canonical' formalization of probability theory which we know and love(?) today.
 I took a probability course last semester and expected the content of Kolmogorov's paper to be very similar to what I had learned.
-It was therefore surprising and delightful to find that the foundational axioms given by Kolmogorov are *substantively* different from the ones I am used to.
+It was therefore surprising and delightful to find that the foundational axioms given by Kolmogorov are substantially different from the ones I am used to.

 In this post I analyze the subtly fascinating differences between these axiomatizations.
 I take apart the systems by examining the role each axiom is fulfilling.
 The goal ultimately is to understand the reasoning and historical context behind different choices of axioms, and to see how different jigsaw pieces come together to make more or less the same image of probability theory.